tasx0823/tasx0823.github.io/index.md

 I'm Xiao Sun, currently a master student in the Institute of Computer Science & Technology of Peking University (<a href="www.icst.pku.edu.cn">ICST</a>), also a member of Character Shape Computing Lab (<a href="www.icst.pku.edu.cn/cscl">CSCL</a>).

+### News
+One paper submitted to SCIS.
+One paper submitted to AAAI 2020.

 ### Experience
 * Master Candidate in Computer Science (09/2017 - present) <br/>
 School of Electronic Engineering and Computer Science, Peking University